Skip to content

 Projections of closed surfaces give us lower-dimensional volumes

 We just look at this important point with the help of an example.
 A basic insight, which is easy to prove, is that the image of the orthogonal projection of a unit-sphere onto a (n-1) dimensional sub-space (e.g. spanned by n-1 coordinate axes) is a (n-1)-dimensional unit ball and not a (n-2)-dimensional unit sphere.
 Just think about a projection of the points of the 2-dim surface of a unit-ball in the ℝ3 down to a 2-dim coordinate plane.
-I omit the rather simple proof.
+I omit the rather simple generalized proof.

-This means that the (orthogonal) projection of a (n-1) dimensional ellipsoid will give us some (n-1) dimensional volume in a (n-1)-dim subspace.
-This means: To identify the form of the surface of the projection we will need to care about special points on the surface of an ellipsoid.
-Those points would mark a tangential space in the sense that the axis along which we project to an orthogonal subspace is orthogonal to the tangential space.
-Intuitively, we expect that the distance from the line of projection would be maximal at these points.
+To identify the form of the surface of the projection we will need to care about special points on the surface of our original ellipsoid.
+Those points would mark a tangential space in the following sense: A line parallel to the projection vector touches the ellipsoid’s surface tangentially at our spacial points.
+Equivalently, the axis along which we project to an orthogonal subspace is orthogonal to the surface’s normal vector there.

 Points on the ellipsoid which determine the border/surface of the projection